 I don’t even remember what I was doing when they left.
 Perhaps I was asleep; perhaps not…perhaps I even lived somewhere, in an apartment or a house, with other people.
 I can’t remember.
 I have vague memories that in fact I lived alone, and there is a keyring in my pocket, but my wallet contains no ID.
 In my wandering about the borough of Manhattan I’ve yet to see anything that looks like home, and simply trying the keys everywhere would leave myself and the keys dust before I found their match in this town.

-Leaving Manhattan would be a wonderful option, but I cannot.
+Leaving my private Manhattan might be a solution, but I cannot.
 The trains do not run; only the subways, and I cannot tell who runs them, if anyone.
 Cars there are, but they remain parked in haphazard patterns in the streets, leaving tunnels and bridges impassable.
 I could walk, and I have; I’ve made it as far as Elizabeth, New Jersey before turning around.

 If I have to be the only one in the world, I’d rather the world be New York.